 One of the more popular basketball offense sets is the box set, which is designed to get quick and easy baskets.
 A box set play can be used prior to running almost any offense whether it's a motion or patterned offense and they can be useful at targeting a specific player you want to score or a defender you want to attack.

-If you like running Box Set Plays in your offense, head over to Hoops U. Insider for even more!
+If you like running Box Set Plays in your offense, head over to the Hoops U. Basketball Coaching Academy for even more!

 Article by: Pat Anderson http://www.Online-Basketball-Drills.com The key to effective basketball plays for beginners is keeping it simple.
 The following plays use a box formation, a good beginning formation that provides opportunities for outside shots and post shot plays and allows some flexibility for various scenarios.
 Backdoor … [Read more...]